xGabrielR/Olist-Churn/README.md

 <img src="assets/airflow_dms_ingestion.png">

-Afther extraction, the Apache Airflow (orchestrator of the process) execute AWS EMR to build lakehouse (multi-hop) architecture with this new fresh data extracted from source using Spark, Apache Iceberg and AWS Glue Catalog I build a lakehouse in AWS.
+After extraction, the Apache Airflow (orchestrator of the process) execute AWS EMR to build lakehouse (multi-hop) architecture with this new fresh data extracted from source using Spark, Apache Iceberg and AWS Glue Catalog I build a lakehouse in AWS.
 With the file in landing, I used Apache Iceberg lake to build a lakehouse multi-hop architecture, all ingestion scripts and pipelines using AWS technology and open source tools such as Spark, Apache Iceberg and Airflow.
 For serving and query layer I choosed Aws Athena to query AWS Glue Data Catalog, is a expensive tool, maybe I will change in future.

 <img src="assets/airflow_emr_processing.png">